 If you have any pain while brushing or have any questions about how to brush properly, please be sure to contact us.

 How to Floss Your Teeth

 We know that no one likes to floss.
 But gum disease usually appears in the area between the teeth that your toothbrush misses.
 Flossing is a very effective way to remove plaque from those surfaces, preventing gum disease and tooth decay.
 Flossing is simple and only takes two minutes.

 Start with a piece of floss that is 18″ long.
 Wrap the floss around each index finger lightly and grip the floss with the index finger and the thumb.
 Insert the floss in between your teeth and gently move back and forth.
 Repeat this process between all teeth, even those with no teeth behind them (at the back of the mouth).
 There are several types of flosses, including nonwaxed and waxed.
 Either is effective and is a matter of personal preference.

-If you haven’t’ flossed in a while, it’s possible you may see some blood.
-This is normal the first few times you floss, but it will go away.
+If you haven’t’ flossed in a while, you may see some blood.
+The appearance of blood is normal the first few times you floss, but it will go away.
 If it doesn’t, it may indicate a bigger problem.
 Contact us for a quick evaluation.

 Should I use an Electric or Manual Toothbrush?

 Oral health experts believe that brushing with an electric toothbrush can be more effective than using a manual toothbrush.
 Electric toothbrushes are designed to replicate the professional brushes used by hygienists in the office for cleanings.

 When used correctly, an electric toothbrush can be more effective than a manual toothbrush in removing plaque.
 An electric toothbrush can decrease brushing time while helping users reach difficult areas of the mouth, especially in the back.
 If you prefer a manual brush, the best one to buy is an extra soft-bristled brush with a small head that fits comfortably in your mouth and has a handle with a grip that feels comfortable in your hand.